-A year and a half ago today, our blog post was titled, “How to Make Sense Out of All Those Alerts About IC Misclassification.”
-We noted that, on a daily basis, we see an array of articles by lawyers warning businesses of impending doom if they continue to use independent contractors, and consultants offering quick and guaranteed solutions to the misclassification dilemma.
-What we also see all too frequently is IC misinformation.
+A year and a half ago today, my blog post was titled, “How to Make Sense Out of All Those Alerts About IC Misclassification.”
+I noted that, on a daily basis, I see an array of articles by lawyers warning businesses of impending doom if they continue to use independent contractors, and consultants offering quick and guaranteed solutions to the misclassification dilemma.
+What I also see all too frequently is IC misinformation.

 Take for example an article published by a legal commentator recently that asked the question, how long should a company keep an independent contractor (IC)?
 The answer given was that six months is usually recommended as a safe duration and one-year should usually be considered an outside limit, “assuming that the other IC criteria are met.”
 The commentator added that every extra month the contracting relationship is extended, the worker starts to look more and more like a W-2 employee.

 If, however, the other IC criteria are truly met, then why would a company wish to impose on itself a limit on the length of time that the IC should be retained?
 Indeed, I am unaware of any per se rule that limits a genuine IC to working for only six months as an IC with a particular company.
 If a business has retained an IC that meets the applicable IC criteria, then the business should be legally free to continue its IC relationship indefinitely.